lowla/lowladb-node-postgresql/README.md

 The example uses the default postgres id as the table owner; modify as appropriate.

-For lowladb-node to use PostgreSql datastore for tracking sync events, the following tables should be defined as well:
+For lowladb-node to use PostgreSQL datastore for tracking sync events, the following tables should be defined as well:

 ```SQL
 CREATE TABLE "lowlaSequence"